Category:

 Early Life

-Frank Abagnale was born April 27, 1948 in Bronxville, New York to a French mother and an Italian American father.
-He spent the first 16 years of his life in New Rochelle, New York.
-His parents separated when he was 16.
+Frank Abagnale was born Frank William Abagnale Jr. on April 27, 1948, in Bronxville, New York.
+He is the son of a French mother and an Italian American father.
+Abagnale spent the first 16 years of his life in New Rochelle, New York.
+His parents separated when he was 12 years old, and after they divorced three years later, Frank moved to Mount Vernon, New York, with his father.
 He escaped from police custody twice before he was 21 years old.
-As a youth, Abagnale's parents divorced and Frank, Jr. often tagged along on his dad's business dealings.
-It was during this time that Frank, Jr. learned a lot about white-collar businesses.
+Abagnale often tagged along on his dad's business dealings.
+It was during this time that he learned a lot about white-collar businesses.
 As a teenager, he got caught up in petty crimes, but it wasn't long before he moved on to more sophisticated crimes.

-He found his crime 'sweet spot' when he discovered the art of writing bad checks and impersonating everyone from a doctor to a pilot, a fraud tactic that lasted until he was finally caught in France in 1969.
+Frank found his crime 'sweet spot' when he discovered the art of writing bad checks and impersonating everyone from a doctor to a pilot, a fraud tactic that lasted until he was finally caught in France in 1969.
 He was sentenced to four months but only served three.
-He was then extradited to Sweden where he was convicted of gross fraud by forgery.
-Frank served two months in prison and was banned from returning to Sweden for eight years, and required to recompense his Swedish victims, which he never did.
+He was then extradited to Sweden, where he was convicted of gross fraud by forgery.
+Frank served two months in prison, was banned from returning to Sweden for eight years, and was required to recompense his Swedish victims, which he never did.
 He was deported back to the United States in June 1970.

 Frank Abagnale Net Worth